2015 United Kingdom general election: Minor parties

 Dozens of minor parties stood in this election.
-The Trade Unionist and Socialist Coalition of Parties stood 135 candidates and was the only minor party to have more than forty candidates.
+The Trade Unionist and Socialist Coalition stood 135 candidates and was the only minor party to have more than forty candidates.
 The Respect Party, who came into the election with one MP who was elected at the 2012 Bradford West by-election, stood four candidates.
 The British National Party, who finished fifth with 1.9% of the vote and stood 338 candidates at the 2010 general election, stood only eight candidates this year following a collapse in their support.
-753 other candidates stood at the general election, including Independents and candidates from other parties.
+Seven hundred fifty-three other candidates stood at the general election, including Independents and candidates from other parties.

 Northern Ireland

-The main parties in Northern Ireland in order of their amount of seats were:
+The main parties in Northern Ireland in order of their number of seats were: